 Popular Holiday Retirement Activities

-Living in an independent living community naturally sets you up with opportunities that support good health and social connections.
+Living in an independent living community provides you with opportunities that support good health and social connections.
 A survey of 3,910 seniors found that those who lived in retirement communities were two to five times more likely than non-residents to engage in regular movement, social situations, and exercise.
 Studies also find that older people with good social support are more likely to engage in physically active leisure time.

-Activities vary by community, but some examples of activities in our communities that help bring people together, get them moving and talking, and most importantly, provide a lot of laughs include:
+Activities vary by community, but some examples of activities in our communities that help bring people together, get them moving and talking and, most importantly, provide a lot of laughs include: